henryroe/pwrusb/README.md

 A version of libusb-1.0 will need to be installed.
 One straightforward way to get this is via [homebrew](http://brew.sh/) with:

     brew install libusb

-TODO: determine if above should be libusb or libusb-compat

 The `swig` package also needs to be installed in your python distribution for pwrusb to work.
 One straightforward way to get this is via [homebrew](http://brew.sh/) with:

     brew install swig